JustusAdam/add-to-path/README.md

-# add-to PATH
+# add to PATH

-A Haskell library foradding items to the user path.
+A Haskell library for adding items to the user path.